yahoo/validatar/README.md

 0.6.2   | Bintray EOL.
 First rerelease of 0.6.1 on Maven Central instead 0.6.3   | Screwdriver migration.
 First rerelease of 0.6.1 using Screwdriver instead of Travis.
-0.7.0   | Added support for running queries in parallel
+0.7.0   | Added support for running queries in parallel 0.7.1   | Fixed a bug with parallel query execution in REST and Hive engines.
+Upgraded to Apache HttpClient 5.x which supports HTTP2 in REST engine.

 ## Members